 Ok that’s enough! it doesn’t even sound African.
 Back to planet earth.

-As if that wasn’t enough salt in her almost deadly wounds, one of the brides had once offered to hand the bridal bouquet directly to her instead of throwing it in the usual fashion because she thought, that was the only way to break her curse and safe her from a life time of ‘unmarriedness and misery.’
+As if that wasn’t enough salt in her almost deadly wounds, one of the brides had once offered to hand the bridal bouquet directly to her instead of throwing it in the usual fashion, because she thought that was the only way to break her curse and save her from a life time of ‘unmarriedness and misery.’
 The latest was this best seller comment from a friend during her wedding: my dear you are such a wonderful organiser and such a supportive sister!
-I wouldn’t have done it without you thank you so much.
+I wouldn’t have done it without you, thank you so much.
 By the way sweetie, you’ve been attending everyone’s wedding, tell us darling, when will we be attending your own wedding?

 “Have you ever felt like murdering a bride on her wedding day?
 I definitely did.”

 Find out about the remix version of marriage, featuring divorce

 The importance of marriage attached to women continues to push many young African women into a toxic competitive race.
 Leaving many of them trapped in a web of senseless comparison with their peers in order to meet up to societal expectations.
 There is no doubt that the struggle for marriage especially among young African women is real, and it stands as the root cause to several individual and marital problems nowadays.
 Marriage is relevant, but it’s not a necessity.
 Attaching one’s success and happiness to marriage is a preposterous perception of life which begets nothing short of melancholy, and an utter feeling of unfulfillment in the life of every individual.